 United States Permanent Mission to the Organization of American States

-The U.S. Mission to the Organization of American States (OAS) has been headed by U.S. Permanent Representative Carlos Trujillo since March 2018.
+The U.S. Mission to the Organization of American States (OAS) is headed by Ambassador Francisco O. Mora.

 The OAS is the premier multilateral forum in the Western Hemisphere.
 Its members are the countries from North, South, and Central America, the Caribbean, and Canada.
 The charter of the OAS states that its basic objectives are to: